Something Wild (1986 film): Reception

+Critical response

 Something Wild was acclaimed by critics.
-The film holds a 91% approval rating on Rotten Tomatoes based on 45 reviews, with an average rating of 7.40/10.
+The film holds a 92% approval rating on Rotten Tomatoes based on 49 reviews, with an average rating of 7.40/10.
 The website's critical consensus reads: "Boasting loads of quirky charm, a pair of likable leads, and confident direction from Jonathan Demme, Something Wild navigates its unpredictable tonal twists with room to spare."
 On Metacritic, the film has a weighted average score of 73 out of 100, based on 14 critics, indicating "generally favorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-Chicago Sun-Times film critic Roger Ebert rated the film 31/2-stars-out-of-4, and stated "Something Wild is quite a movie.
+Chicago Sun-Times film critic Roger Ebert rated the film 31/2-stars-out-of-4 and stated "Something Wild is quite a movie.
 Demme is a master of finding the bizarre in the ordinary.
 The accomplishment of Demme and the writer, E. Max Frye, is to think their characters through before the very first scene.
 They know all about Charlie and Lulu, and so what happens after the meeting outside that restaurant is almost inevitable, given who they are and how they look at each other.
 This is one of those rare movies where the plot seems surprised at what the characters do."
 Chicago Tribune film critic Dave Kehr gave the film a perfect four star review, stating "It's not every day that someone goes Alfred Hitchcock one better, but in Something Wild, Jonathan Demme has done it."

+Pauline Kael, writing for the New Yorker, stated: "Something Wild is rough-edged.
+It doesn’t have the grace of Demme's Citizens Band and Melvin and Howard or the heightened simplicity of his Stop Making Sense.
+It has something else, though -- a freedom that takes off from the genre framework."
+A more mixed review from Vincent Canby of the New York Times stated: "The performances are, without exception, good.
+The film's principal difficulty is E. Max Frye's original screenplay, which is better thought out in terms of its narrative than of the characters."

+In his seminal work Postmodernism, American theorist Fredric Jameson uses the film's premises, along with others' such as that of Orson Welles' The Trial, for his observations on the possibilities for rebellion in modern or postmodern capitalist society.